How Do I Get an Extension on Taxes?

 TurboTax EasyExtension is a simple, online tool that allows you to file a tax extension in minutes.
 Try it here.

-• Filing Form 4868 only provides you with an extension of time to file.
-You must still pay 100 percent of the tax you owe by the original April 15 deadline to avoid interest and late-payment penalties.
+Heads up - filing Form 4868 only provides you with an extension of time to file.
+You must still pay 100% of the tax you owe by the original filing deadline to avoid interest and late-payment penalties.